RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK4600-Breakout-Board/Overview/README.md

 ---

 # RAK4600 Breakout Board
-Thank you for choosing **RAK4600 Breakout Board** in your awesome IoT Project! 🎉 To help you get started, we have provided you all the necessary documentations for your product.
+Thank you for choosing **RAK4600 Breakout Board** in your awesome IoT Project! 🎉 To help you get started, we have provided you all the necessary documentation for your product.

 * [Quick Start Guide](../Quickstart/)
 * [Datasheet](../Datasheet/)